 The Emperors had the structures transported to Rome so that they could be placed as decorations on their racecourses and stadiums.

 After the decline of the Roman Empire they were toppled by the Christians, who did not want anything to do with the pagan needles.
 Often it was only centuries later that they were found and rebuilt.

-This reconstructions happened at places that were important for the rulers of that moment, and so they are usually found on squares constructed by certain popes or in front of certain churches.
+These reconstructions happened at places that were important for the rulers of that moment, so they are usually placed on squares constructed by certain popes or in front of certain churches.

 Usually a cross was placed on the obelisks themselves.
 They were then dedicated to the Catholic Church to provide a kind of protection from the Devil.